We’re very excited to introduce our newest Stepabroad team member to you today!

 WikiCamps.
 This app is great if you are planning a road trip in Australia, New Zealand, the UK, and even Canada and the US.
 It has all the available campsites, rest areas, and even gas (petrol) station prices.
 You can view it all on an offline map if you don’t want to use your data and you can filter by loads of criteria.
 You can search sites that are for tents or campervans only, and which sites have showers and bathroom facilities.
 Best of all you can find out which ones are FREE (there are more than you think)!

 In old English, my name means wanderer or adventurous.
 My parents didn’t know that at the time they chose it, but it’s sure fitting!

 When I first made the decision to go travelling I was worried that I wouldn’t be able to figure things out or know what to do.

-Through traveling I have learned that I’m more capable of doing things than I ever thought I was.
+Through travelling, I have learned that I’m more capable of doing things than I ever thought I was.